OCT-FPGA/udp-network-demo/README.md

 ## Pre-requisites

-- A build machine with Vitis 2021.2.
+- A build machine with Vitis 2023.1.
 If you do not have such machine, we can provide you with access to one.
 [This document](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/nercsetup/nerc-vm-guide.md) will guide you on how to sign up and obtain access to our build machine.

 - A Cloudlab experiment should be created with two nodes.
 Instructions are given [here](https://github.com/OCT-FPGA/oct-tutorials/tree/master/cloudlab-setup).
 Note that you don't need to set up the experiment until you finish bitstream generation.
 The Cloudlab experiment is only needed for the targeting workflow.
-This workflow has been tested and verified using Xilinx RunTime (XRT) version 2021.1.
+This workflow has been tested and verified using Xilinx RunTime (XRT) version 2023.1.
 Other versions may also support, but not tested.
-So, you may select the Cloudlab profile ```fpga-post-boot``` with any of these tool versions, and two compute nodes when creating the experiment.
+So, you may select the Cloudlab profile ```oct-u280``` with any of these tool versions, and two compute nodes when creating the experiment.

 ## Architecture